-Sarah Jessica Parker, 54, Rocks See Through Yellow Bra In Sultry New Photo For Lingerie Campaign
+Sarah Jessica Parker, 54, Rocks See-Through Yellow Bra In Sultry New Photo For Lingerie Campaign

 As fans already know, The Sex and the City star is incredibly talented in more ways than one — juggling motherhood, acting, modeling, and a slew of other projects.
 Most recently, The Daily Mail shares that Parker has teamed up with lingerie brand Intimissimi and she posed for a number of photos in different outfits from their line.

 In each of the photos, SJP dons a pair of pajamas with some sort of sexy lingerie underneath.
-In one of the more sexy images of the bunch, the actress sports a pair of multi-colored silk pajamas that are unbuttoned just enough to catch a glimpse of her intimate, see through bra underneath of it.
+In one of the sexier images of the bunch, the actress sports a pair of multi-colored silk pajamas that are unbuttoned just enough to catch a glimpse of her intimate, see-through bra underneath of it.
 The 54-year-old looks stunning as she wears her long, blonde locks down and curly and wears a fresh face of makeup.

 In another one of the more sultry photos on the set, Sarah sports a pair of silky white pajamas with a lacy red bra underneath.
 The bottom of the pajamas top is unbuttoned just enough to give fans a glimpse of the actress’ flat tummy.
-And there are plenty of other photos in the campaign and in each and every one, SJP looks amazing.
+There are plenty of other photos in the campaign, and in each and every one, SJP looks amazing.

 #SarahJessicaParker Loves NYC in #Intimissimi Spring 2019 Campaign @SJP @intimissimi https://t.co/ow372kPEKK pic.twitter.com/LM8Y4HuvNw